-Military sonar, oil industry airguns, and underwater explosives are proven to cause beachings.
-But whales have been stranding for millions of years so how do we connect the modern and the ancient?
+Why whales Beach?
+We know that military sonar, oil industry air guns, and underwater explosives cause whale beachings.
+But whales have stranded for millions of years so how do we connect the modern and the ancient?

-Suppose we back up and say that it is not sonar, airguns, and explosions.
-Instead, it is a force one step removed.
-For example, let’s say that the pressure waves generated by man-made devices injure diving whales.
-This way the facts make more sense because the worst danger any air breathing diver could face is a series of sudden changes in diving pressures that induced barotrauma in their cranial and middle ear air spaces.
-In other words, military sonar, oil industry airguns, and explosives generate intense changes in water pressure that in turn cause sinus barotrauma in all diving mammals.
+Suppose we back up and say that it is not sonar, air guns, and explosions.
+Instead, it is the rapid changes in pressure generated by these devices that explain why whales beach.
+This makes more sense because the worst danger any air-breathing diver could face is a series of sudden changes in diving pressures that induced barotrauma in their cranial and middle ear air spaces.
+In other words, military sonar, oil industry air guns, and explosives generate intense changes in water pressure that in turn cause sinus barotrauma in all diving mammals.

-Said more specifically, sinus barotrauma is the specific injury that causes whale beachings.
-This makes sense because the air contained in their massive sinuses serves underwater to reflect, focus, and channel the returning echonavigation clicks they use to navigate.
-Barosinusitis destroys their acoustic sense of direction and causes them to be lost at sea.
+Sinus barotrauma is the specific reason why whales beach.
+This makes sense because the air contained in their massive sinuses serves underwater to reflect, focus, and channel the returning echo-navigation clicks they use to navigate and find their food.
+The injury is called barosinusitis.
+It simply destroys their acoustic sense of direction and causes them to become lost at sea.

 The only ancient sources of intense changes in diving pressures are undersea earthquakes, volcanic eruptions, and the violent impact of a meteorite with the ocean’s surface.
-This means that seaquakes, volcanic explosions, sonar, airguns, explosives, and meteorites all cause whale strandings.
+This means that barosinusitis induced by rapid and excessive pressures changes during exposure to seaquakes, volcanic explosions, sonar, air guns, explosives, and meteorites are the six reason why whales beach.

-The Maritime Safety Division of the US Navy warned us back in 1966 that natural seafloor disturbances were extremely dangerous to marine life and to ships.
-The US Navy told us point blank in the left column of page 59 of this research article: “MARINE LIFE CAN BE DESTROYED BY A SEAQUAKE.”
+The Maritime Safety Division of the US Navy warned us back in 1966 that seismic pressure waves given off by natural seafloor disturbances were extremely dangerous to marine life and to ships.
+The US Navy told us point-blank in the left column of page 59 of this research article: “MARINE LIFE CAN BE DESTROYED BY A SEAQUAKE.”
 If they knew this back in 1966, why didn’t they sponsor a research project to investigate the association between seaquakes and mass stranded whales?

-The US Navy could not say it any clearer in 1966.
-They even warned us that seafloor upheavals were powerful enough to sink ships.
-They stated on the last page of the above linked article: “Damaging seaquake: The ship may be thrown about in the water with such force that mast, booms, superstructure and machinery as well as the hull may be damaged.
+“Damaging seaquake: The ship may be thrown about in the water with such force that mast, booms, superstructure, and machinery as well as the hull may be damaged.
 It is possible for seams to be opened to such an extent that flooding cannot be contained and the vessel sinks.” (link to original file)

 Oh my goodness!
 According to the US Navy, a seaquake can bust a ship open and cause it to sink like a stone.
-This was not the first time a warning had been issued.
-In November 1941, the Chief of the Seismological Observatory at Fordham University warmed that a big earthquake near the Azore Islands might have crushed every submarine within 500 miles like an egg. (link) This was an intuitive prediction that would one day come true.
+This was not the first time an official had issued a warning.
+In November 1941, the Chief of the Seismological Observatory at Fordham University warned US Citizen that a big seaquake near the Azores might have crushed every submarine within 500 miles like an egg (link).”

-The US Navy was 100% right in 1966; however, by November 1968, the admirals were wishing they had never told the public anything about the dangers of seaquakes.
+The US Navy was wishing by November 1969 that the public had never heard anything about the dangers of seaquakes.
 They were scampering around trying to destroy all the evidence showing they knew seaquakes could sink ships and kill marine life.
 They missed both the 1941 and 1966 articles and this researcher happened to find them.

-Here’s why they wanted to destroy this evidence: Two years after they published the 1966 article, the nuclear attack submarine USS Scorpion mysteriously vanished in the earthquake-prone waters a few miles south of the Azore Islands, the same area where the 1941 earthquake occurred.
+Here’s why they wanted to destroy this evidence: Two years after they published the 1966 article telling of the dangers of seaquakes, the nuclear attack submarine USS Scorpion mysteriously vanished in the earthquake-prone waters a few miles south of the Azores, the same area where the 1941 earthquake occurred.

-The Navy towed a camera sled back and forth over Scorpion’s wreck site, snapping 10,000 photos, which was turned over to Naval Headquarters around the 15th of November 1968.
-The pictures convinced the admirals that a shock wave from an undersea earthquake had sent their $40 million nuclear attack submarine to the bottom.
-They had 5 other identical Scorpions built on the same flawed designed.
-The admirals need to scrape all of them.
-They were in deep shit and they knew it.
+The Navy towed a camera sled back and forth over Scorpion’s wreck site, snapping 10,000 photos.
+These pictures arrived at Naval Headquarters around the 15th of November 1968.
+The evidence convinced the naval experts that a shock wave from an undersea earthquake had sent their $40 million nuclear attack submarine to the bottom.
+The US Navy had 5 other identical submarines built on the same flawed designed.
+The fast attack submarines were classed as skipjacks.
+They needed to scrape the other five.
+The US Navy was facing its worst crisis and the admirals knew it.

 You can read the long story here.
-The short story is that the USS Scorpion was poorly designed and in pitiful mechanical condition when it was sent on it’s last mission and the admirals were well aware of all her problems.
-This turns the accidental sinking by shocks from an undersea quake into the reckless homicide of 99 US Navy sailors.
+The short story is that the USS Scorpion was poorly designed and in pitiful mechanical condition when the admirals sent it on its last mission and they knew it before the nuclear sub ever left its home port at Norfolk, Virgina.
+This turns the accidental sinking by seismic shock waves into the reckless homicide of 99 US Navy sailors.
 Said differently, the US Navy knowingly sent the USS Scorpion on a suicide mission.

 Besides the seismic shock waves that knocked off the sub’s starboard dive plane, Scorpion’s maintenance problems were extensive.

-Even with a missing dive plane, the sub would have never sank if its emergency system to blow the water out of its ballast tanks and float it to the surface had been working.
+Even with a missing dive plane, the sub would have never sunk if its emergency system to blow the water out of its ballast tanks and float it to the surface had worked.
 But Scorpion was a wreck looking for a place to crash even before the seaquake shockwave hit it.
 (Read About the US Navy’s Cover-Up of the Scorpion Sinking).

-Furthermore, the sinking by a seaquake proved that the Scorpion’s original hull designed was flawed.
-If Congress found out about these problems, every admiral in the Navy would have been court martialed and likely sent to the brig.
+Furthermore, the sinking by a seaquake revealed the flaws in Scorpion’s original hull designed.
+If Congress found out about these problems, every admiral in the Navy would have been court-martialed and likely sent to the brig.
 Rather than decommission Scorpion’s sister ships, the Navy decided to keep them out of seismically hazardous waters until they could retire them without creating a scandal.
-To do so, they order a SEAQUAKE HAZARD CHART from Scripps so they could direct these flawed submarines around danger zones until they were able to quietly retire them.
+To do so, they order a SEAQUAKE HAZARD CHART from Scripps so they could direct these flawed submarines around danger zones until they were able to quietly retire the entire skipjack fleet.
 But, if you read the 1966 document mentioned above you can clearly see that they did not need a seaquake report or a hazard chart.
 They already knew where the danger zones were, and the Azores Triple Junction was one of the most dangerous.

 This is why whale scientists sponsored by US Navy grants do not talk about seaquakes or sinus barotrauma in whales!